-The Charles H. Mason Theological Seminary was founded March, 1970, upon approval by the trustees of I.T.C. and opened officially, September, 1970.
+The Charles H. Mason Theological Seminary was founded March, 1970, upon approval by the trustees of ITC and opened officially, September, 1970.
 Initial plans for the seminary were begun in 1969 through the leadership of Presiding Bishop J. O. Patterson.
-Detailed planning was finalized by Bishop D. A. Burton, General Secretary, Elder Roy Winbush, President of the Church of God in Christ Publishing House and Dr. Leonard Lovett, Director of the Seminary.
+Detailed planning was finalized by Bishop D. A. Burton, General Secretary, and Elder Roy Winbush, President of the Church of God in Christ Publishing House.